dkhmelenko/Varis-Android/README.md

 # Project description
 [![Build Status on Travis:](https://travis-ci.org/dkhmelenko/TravisClient-Android.svg?branch=master)](https://travis-ci.org/dkhmelenko/TravisClient-Android)

-This project is Android client for Travis CI.
+This project is unofficial Android client for Travis CI.

+*This app is neither offered by Travis CI GmbH nor is this app and/or the provider of this app in any way affiliated with Travis CI GmbH and/or its products.*

 It uses [API](http://docs.travis-ci.com/api/#overview) from Travis CI for fetching all required information about repositories, build tasks and build history.
 The app has the following features: